Cray-HPE/docs-csm/operations/utility_storage/Ceph_Orchestrator_Usage.md

-# Ceph Orchestrator General Usage and Tips
+# Ceph Orchestrator Usage

-## Description
+The Ceph orchestrator provides a centralized interface for the management of the Ceph cluster.
+It orchestrates ceph-mgr modules that interface with external orchestration services.

-"Is a module that provides a command line interface (CLI) to orchestrator modules (ceph-mgr modules which interface with external orchestration services)." - source (https://docs.ceph.com/en/latest/mgr/orchestrator/)
+Refer to the external [Ceph documentation](https://docs.ceph.com/en/latest/mgr/orchestrator/) for more information.

-This provides a nice centralized interface for the management of the ceph cluster.
-This includes:
+The orchestrator manages Ceph clusters with the following capabilities:

-1. Single command upgrades, assuming all images are in place.
+* Single command upgrades (assuming all images are in place)
-2. Reduces the need to be on the physical server to address a large number of ceph service restarts or configuration changes
+* Reduces the need to be on the physical server to address a large number of ceph service restarts or configuration changes
-3. Better integration with the Ceph Dashboard (Coming soon)
+* Better integration with the Ceph Dashboard (coming soon)
-4. Ability to write custom orchestration modules
+* Ability to write custom orchestration modules

-## Troubleshooting Ceph Orchestrator
+## Troubleshoot Ceph Orchestrator

-### Watching `cephadm` Log Messages
+### Watch `cephadm` Log Messages

-This is useful when making changes via the orchestrator like add/remove/scale services or upgrades.
+Watching log messages is useful when making changes with the orchestrator, such as add/remove/scale services or upgrades.

 ```bash
 ncn-s# ceph -w cephadm
 ```

-With Debug
+To watch log messages with debug:

 ```bash
 ncn-s# ceph config set mgr mgr/cephadm/log_to_cluster_level debug
 ncn-s# ceph -W cephadm --watch-debug
 ```

-**`Note:`** For use with orchestration tasks, this can be typically run from a node running the ceph mon process (typically ncn-s00(1/2/3)).
-There may be cases where you are running a cephadm locally on a host and it will be more efficient to tail /var/log/ceph/cephadm.log.
+> **NOTE:** For use with orchestration tasks, this can be typically run from a node running the ceph mon process.
+In most cases, this is ncn-s00(1/2/3).
+There may be cases where a cephadm is run locally on a host and it will be more efficient to tail `/var/log/ceph/cephadm.log`.